ChiaWeiKuo/chiaweikuo.github.io/_pages/Animation.md

 - This is part of my PhD work
 - Date: 2017-11-11

-Below is the simulation of standing wave motion due to surface tension.
+Below is the simulation result of standing wave motion due to surface tension.
 Blue region is air, and red region is liquid, and the black lines are the mesh.

 <p align="center">
 <img src='https://phxiranter.github.io/chiaweikuo.github.io/images/standing_wave.gif' width="85%">